jade-arinal-banares/three-column-preview-card/README.md

 Thanks for checking out this front-end coding challenge.

-[Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.
+[Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.Cancel changes

 **To do this challenge, you need a basic understanding of HTML and CSS.**